“We’re living in a world where people can become businesses in 60 seconds.” Brian Chesky, CEO of Airbnb.

-Another example of the centralized approach in use is Zeel app, with which you can order a massage on your location (home, office or hotel) and get it within an hour.
+Another example of the centralized approach in use is the Zeel app, with which you can order a massage on your location (home, office, or hotel) and get it within an hour.

 The approach is best suited for very heterogeneous products and services with nearly endless choice options.

 For example, when in search of accommodation, travelers may have very different preferences.
 Some may be driven by the proximity to certain locations, while others are looking for something very special like a treehouse.
 The same goes for freelance services.
 You might be looking for a person with a unique set of skills for some complex task or you just need someone with a decent German to translate a document.

 Therefore, decentralized searching and matching involve: